|Job Title:||Intake Coordinator|

-Founded in 1960, the Ackerman Institute for the Family (AIF) is one of the premier institutions for family therapy in the United States.
-The Institute serves all kinds of families at all stages of family life by offering a wide variety of programs that address a broad array of issues and concerns.
-Ackerman is also one of the best-known and most highly regarded training facilities for family therapists.
+The Ackerman Institute for the Family was founded in 1960, and is one of the premier institutions for family therapy treatment, and one of the most highly regarded training facilities for family therapists in the United States.
+The Institute serves a diverse population of families at all stages of family life by offering a variety of programs that address a broad range of issues and concerns.
+The faculty at the Institute have achieved national prominence and earned national awards for the development of innovative approaches to family therapy and professional training.

-Our Intake team is essential to our capacity to create a warm and welcoming family assessment and referral process that is efficient and committed to the highest standard of clinical care.
+This position of Intake Coordinator is essential to our capacity to create a warm and welcoming atmosphere that is efficient and committed to the highest standard of clinical care.

 - Answer phones and direct all calls appropriately, including providing resources and referrals empathically and patiently by building proper phone rapport.